-As in the conventional experiment, dwarfing alleles had greater effects on DM accumulation by anthesis (Fig. 7b) than on N accumulation such that NUtE at anthesis was significantly reduced by dwarfism (Fig. 7c).
-It is notable that DM yields at anthesis of the taller Mercia lines were greater in the organic experiments than in the conventional experiments (Fig. 7b v.
-Fig. 5b), despite N yields being greater in the latter (Fig. 7a v.
-Fig. 5a).
-Reduced N uptake, but greater DM production, was therefore associated with much higher NUtE at anthesis (c.
-90 kg DM/kg N for the Mercia rht line; Fig. 7c) in comparison with that in the conventional experiments (around 55 kg DM/kg N for the Mercia rht line; Fig. 5c).
+As in the conventional experiment, dwarfing alleles had greater effects on dry matter accumulation by anthesis (Fig. 7B) than on nitrogen accumulation such that NUtE at anthesis was significantly reduced by dwarfism (Fig. 7C).
+It is notable that dry matter yields at anthesis of the taller Mercia lines were greater in the organic experiments than in the conventional experiments (Fig. 7B $\nu$ .
+Fig. 5B), despite nitrogen yields being greater in the latter (Fig. 7A $\nu$ .

+Fig. 5A).
+Reduced nitrogen uptake, but greater dry matter production, was therefore associated with much higher NUtE at anthesis (around 90 kg DM/kg N for the Mercia rht line; Fig. 7C) compared to in the conventional experiments (around 55 kg DM/kg N for the Mercia rht line; Fig. 5C).

-As for N, severe dwarfism in the organic experiments was associated with apparent loss of biomass between anthesis and maturity (Fig. 7c).
-The negative effect of dwarfing genes on DM accumulation both before and after anthesis produced a close negative relationship between height and Crop DMYmaturity (Fig. 7g) such that even some of the semi-dwarfing alleles (Rht-D1b; Rht8c+Ppd-D1a) in Mercia were associated with statistically significant reductions in biomass production.
-Again, allele effects on biomass production were greater than on N accumulation such that there was a negative effect of dwarfism on NUtE of the crop at maturity (Fig. 7h).
+As for nitrogen, severe dwarfism in the organic experiments was associated with apparent loss of biomass between anthesis and maturity (Fig. 7C).
+The negative effect of dwarfing genes on dry matter accumulation both before and after anthesis produced a close negative relationship between height and Crop DMYmaturity (Fig. 7G) such that even some of the semi-dwarfing alleles (Rht-D1b; Rht8c + Ppd-D1a) in Mercia were associated with statistically significant reductions in biomass production.
+Again, allele effects on biomass production were greater than on nitrogen accumulation such that there was a negative effect of dwarfism on NUtE of the crop at maturity (Fig. 7H).
 Rht12 had significantly lower crop NUtE at maturity compared with Rht-D1c.
-Effects of dwarfing alleles in Mercia on Grain DMY (Fig. 7l) and NUtE of the grain (Fig. 7m) were similar to their effects on Crop DMY and NUtE.
+Effects of dwarfing alleles in Mercia on GrainDM (Fig. 7L) and NUtE of the grain (Fig. 7M) were similar to their effects on CropDM and NUtE.